UntitledModGame/GAME_CLIENT/notes/ARCHITECTURE.md

 Keep it super fucking simple:
 When Game-Client starts:

+- If server: start server.
-- If hosting: Start server
+- If client: join the game.

-- Load mods
-- Load world.
-(If world doesn't exist, generate new world)
-- Join server, player is spawned in.
+When the program boots, the player is spawned in.
 No menus, no BS.

-IMPORTANT DETAIL: ^^^^
-There are no menus!!!
-The world is instantly loaded!!!!
-The "menu" is in the launcher.
+*Menus are inside the launcher, NOT the game client!*

 (Similar to the league-of-legends launcher)
 This includes server-list, friends-lists, game-explorer, etc.